-Multiple elements of language ultimately form the brand’s voice, such as grammar, the tone of voice, language style, the subtle shades of meaning, content structure, and unless you’re language professionals it will be more efficient to leave that to content writers.
+Multiple elements of language ultimately form the brand’s voice, such as grammar, tone of voice, language style, subtle shades of meaning, and content structure, and unless you’re language professional it will be more efficient to leave that to content writers.

 Proper English is more professional.

 3. “I know what I want to say about my company.”

 Do you know what your target audience wants to hear?
 Oftentimes, companies write whole websites centered around “I”, “We”, and “Our” sentence forms as they are trying to convince potential customers that their company provides a high-quality service or product.

 Copywriters will transform all the “I”s into “You”s, because they know that website visitors are there to find out what you can do for them; how your service can make their life easier or better; how they can benefit from your product.

 Copywriters speak the language of target users.

 4. “Nobody knows more about my business than I do.”